zuozhenggh/learning-library/enterprise-manageability-library/oci-database-management/prerequisites/agent-prereq.md

 To interact with the Oracle Cloud Infrastructure service end-points, customers must explicitly consent to let the management agents carry on the communication.

 In this step, a dynamic group is created using the Identity and Access Management service from the OCI Console.
 This group includes all the management agents.
-This is a one-time set up step, as any new management agent being installed will automatically belong to this group based on resource type definition shown below.
+This is a one-time set up step.
+Any additional management agents installed will automatically belong to this group based on the resource type definition shown below.

-1. To access the Identity and Access Management service, open the **Navigation menu**.
+1. To access the Identity and Access Management service, click on the Oracle Cloud Console **Navigation menu** (aka hamburger menu) located in the upper left.
 Under **Identity & Security**, go to **Identity** and click **Dynamic Groups**.

       ![Create a dynamic group](./images/dynamicgroups.png " ")